adityajs12321/Password-Generator/README.md

 Note: RUN THE SETUP FILE FIRST OR ULTRA FLOP

-If you haven't run the setup file before reinstall <insert any os here>.
+If you haven't run the setup file before reinstall your OS

 Credits - @Neelgodly for testing and reporting every issue.